WeblateOrg/weblate/docs/admin/projects.rst

 .. image:: ../images/admin.png

-In the :guilabel:`Reports` section you can check status of your site, tweak it for :ref:`production` or manage SSH keys to access :ref:`private`.
+In the :guilabel:`Reports` section you can check status of your site, tweak it for :ref:`production` or manage SSH keys to access :ref:`vcs-repos`.

 All sections below you can manage database objects.
 The most interesting one is probably :guilabel:`Weblate translations`, where you can manage translatable